Pythagoras-Person/jali/README.md

 5  |   |   |   |
 6  |   |   |   |

-the above line would have the following Entry
+(watch it in your text editor, then it looks good) the above line would have the following Entry
   -> 0,2,2